Our history

 In 1995, the company expanded into Denmark, and to some extent to Europe and the rest of the world.

-In 2006, the then owner SAS sold the Jetpak operations to the private equity companies Accent Equity and Polaris Equity, which continued the national densification of the network – in parallel with a geographical expansion with a view to the Nordic region and Europe.
+In 2006, the then owner SAS sold the Jetpak operations to private equity company Polaris Equity, which continued the national densification of the network – in parallel with a geographical expansion with a view to the Nordic region and Europe.

 During the years 2016 and 2017, Jetpak continued the work of strengthening its last mile network with courier company acquisitions in Borås, Malmö, Västerås and Helsingborg.